-The Story til Now
+The Story until Now

 Read our interview with Fortes Holding Director, Sanjay Mankani here

-Except for language specialists, all teachers at Sunmarke are from the UK and are trained in Positive Education (PosEd), which drives the ethos of the school.
+Except for language specialists, almost all teachers at Sunmarke are from the UK and are trained in Positive Education (PosEd), which drives the ethos of the school.
 PosEd, as described on Sunmarke's website, "brings together the science of Positive Psychology with best teaching practices to enable individuals, schools and communities to flourish.
 PosEd drives a person to learn more effectively, and be more resilient, creative, productive, successful and healthy."

 Read our Visit Review HERE!